 I could go on for a while listing dozens of rules/guidelines.
 The main point here is that there are a ton of ways to compose a photo.
 Many of them only work in certain situations and circumstances.
 Some of them are just downright hard to apply.

 Personally, I have never really figured out how to apply the golden ratio in real time in the field.
-Trying it kind of makes me feel like a need carry a protractor with me.
+I feel like I need to spend too much time thinking about it, when I should be focused on getting a good shot.

-I use some of the ones listed above occasionally.
-Also, I love symmetry and that shows in all the reflections photos I take.
-And I like to use negative space, with everything on one side of the photo and negative space on the other.
+I use some of the ones listed above here and there.
+For example, I love symmetry and that really shows in all the reflections photos I take.
+And, I like to use negative space, with everything on one side of the photo and negative space on the other.

 So, be warned here that I am going to talk about yet another method.
 BUT before you run screaming, take a quick look.
 This is one that I have created for myself because it’s easy apply in real time.
 Get ready for it.